SDL-Hercules-390/gists/README.md

 2. Specify the `--enable-extpkgs=<dir>` option on your `./configure` command.
 (For Windows it would be the `-extpkg "dir"` option on your `makefile.bat` command)

 &nbsp;
-What follows below is the `--help` information that is displayed for the Linux `extpkgs.sh` script, but the help information for the Windows `ExtPkgs.cmd` batch file is essentially identical:
+What follows below is the `--help` information that is displayed for the Windows `ExtPkgs.cmd` batch file, but the help information for the Linux `extpkgs.sh` bash script is essentially identical:

 &nbsp;

 ````
-cmdline = extpkgs.sh --help
+cmdline = ExtPkgs.cmd --help

     NAME

-        extpkgs.sh   --   Build and install Hercules External Package(s)
+        ExtPkgs.cmd  --  Build and install Hercules External Package(s)

     SYNOPSIS

-        extpkgs.sh      { [CLONE | UPDATE]   [C]  [D]  [S]  [T] }
+        ExtPkgs.cmd      { [CLONE | UPDATE]   [C]  [D]  [S]  [T] }

     DESCRIPTION

-        extpkgs.sh performs a full build and install of each specified
+        ExtPkgs performs a full build and install of each specified
         Hercules External Package.
 It is used to automate the
         cloning, updating and/or building and installing of all
         selected External Packages with one simple command (rather